Monter-Leefstijl/pdfconverter/README.md

 - `application/vnd.oasis.opendocument.spreadsheet`: `.ods` files.
 - `application/vnd.oasis.opendocument.text`: `.odt` files.

-The `resources` field can contain additional resources for conversion from `.html` and `.xml` that cannot be embedded in the file itself.
+The `resources` field can contain additional resources for conversion from `.html` and `.xhtml` that cannot be embedded in the file itself.
 For example, if the file contains an image tag referencing `dog.jpg`, it may be included as a resource to have it be displayed in the PDF.